machbase/machbase/content/en/dbms/intro/edition/cluster.md

 ---

-The Cluster Edition is a product with high input speed and standard SQL  that can process large data input / inquiries in a distributed environment that not even the Machbase Fog Edition can process, such as on multiple servers either on premise or in the cloud.
+The Cluster Edition is a product with high input speed and standard SQL  that can process large data input / inquiries in a distributed environment that not even the Machbase Standard Edition can process, such as on multiple servers either on premise or in the cloud.

 ## Why Should We Use the Cluster Edition?

-Machbase offers Fog Edition which inputs time series data at extremely high speed.
+Machbase offers Standard Edition which inputs time series data at extremely high speed.
 However, the following disadvantages exist:

 * Because it consists of a single process, it lacks in high availability (HA).
 * Because one process is dedicated to analyzing data, there is a limit to increasing the performance of large data analysis.